Esther Orozco: Political and administrative positions

 She served as Secretary of Planning at the CINVESTAV-IPN (1990 to 1994).

 In the 1998 elections, she ran as the Party of the Democratic Revolution's external candidate for Governor.
 Her memoirs during the campaign are narrated in her book Si la mujer está: Chihuahua, abriendo caminos en la lucha por la democracia (If the Woman is Present: Chihuahua, Opening Paths in the Struggle for Democracy).

 She was the founder and, from 2006 to 2010, General Director the Institute of Science and Technology of Mexico City (ICyTDF), during the administration of Marcelo Ebrard Casaubon (former Head of Government).
 The ICyTDF was conceived as a public body to “promote the use of science and technology for contribute to the solution of the problems of the Mexican capital and the welfare of the population; promote local science; act as an articulating link between the Mexico City government agencies and scientific and technological research groups, the social, educational and business sectors, as well as increase a scientific culture in society.

-Dr. Orozco was Rector of the Autonomous University of Mexico City (2010 to 2013).
+Dr. Orozco was a Rector of the Autonomous University of Mexico City (2010 to 2013).

-From June 2019 to September 2021, Esther Orozco was scientific advisor to the Ministry of Foreign Affairs of the Mexican Government.
+From June 2019 to September 2021, Esther Orozco was a scientific advisor to the Ministry of Foreign Affairs of the Mexican Government.
 During this period, she coordinated the technical-scientific group representing Mexico in the Coalition for Epidemic Preparedness Innovations (CEPI), which was formed in collaboration with universities, research centers and national companies to face the COVID-19 pandemic.
 Through this consortium, funding was obtained from international cooperation resources to accelerate Mexican projects aimed to develop diagnostics methods and vaccines against the SARS-CoV-2 virus.

-On September 7, 2021, she was appointed Minister of Cooperation in Science and Technology at the Mexican Embassy in France, her current position.
+On September 7, 2021, she was appointed as Minister of Cooperation in Science and Technology at the Mexican Embassy in France, her current position.